Role Play to Prepare for Your Job Interview in English

 Job Interview Express

-Take an intensive job interview preparation course of 5 PRO sessions (2.5 hours) before your job interview.
-If you feel a bit rusty, this will give you the confidence you need to succeed and get your dream job!
+Have an interview in English in the next few days?
+Take an intensive preparation course of 5 PRO sessions (2.5 hours) beforehand.
+If you feel a little rusty, it gives you the confidence to walk in and land the job.

 Tagged on: